 - Fold your mat over so that it covers three quarters of the folded blankets, leaving some space uncovered.

 - As an option you can place one or two blocks at the bottom of the blanket/mat combo, right up against the edge of the blanket stack.

-- Sit down on the ground and lie down so that you back is on the mat/blanket combo, with your shoulder blades on just the blankets, and the back of your head resting on the mat.
-Have your knees bent and your feet on the ground.
+- Sit down on the ground and lie down so that your back is on the mat/blanket combo, with your shoulder blades on just the blankets, and the back of your head resting on the mat.
+Bend your knees and place your feet on the ground.

 Note: If you are using a block, have the block horizontally across your sacrum.

 - Use inertia to swing your legs up and overhead into Halasana (Plow Pose).
 Interlace your hands and walk your shoulders towards each other.